stitchdata/docs/_integration-schemas/zuora/invoice_item.md

   - name: "productId"
     type: "string"
     description: "The ID of the product associated with the invoice item."
+    foreign-key: true
     ## foreign-keys:
     ##   - table-name: "product"
     ##     attribute: "id"

-  - name: "productName"
+  # - name: "productName"
-    type: "string"
+  #   type: "string"
-    description: "The name of the product associated with the invoice item."
+  #   description: "The name of the product associated with the invoice item."

   - name: "productRatePlanChargeId"
     type: "string"
     description: "The ID of the rate plan charge associated with the invoice item."
+    foreign-key: true
     ## foreign-keys:
     ##   - table-name: "product_rate_plan_charge"
     ##     attribute: "id"